Heart0fGold/About-Me/README.md

 💫 ↳ ❝ [**Basic Informations**] ¡! ❞ 💫

-Names you can call me : Dark, Ethan, Slingshot, or Karl
+Names you can call me : Aurum, Ethan, Karl, or Slingshot

 Age : 4-teen